International cooperation

 Nordic One Health Antimicrobial Resistance Strategy Group.
 A group of experts that focuses on antibiotic resistance, set up by the Nordic Council of Ministers

 The Svalbard group - Nordic Health Preparedness.
-The Chief Epidemiologist represents Iceland in a Nordic group on health risk, together with a representative from The Department of Civil Protection and Emergency Management.
+The Chief Epidemiologist represents Iceland in a Nordic group on health risk, together with a representative from the Department of Civil Protection and Emergency Management.

 Nordic cooperation on patient safety.
 The aim is to strengthen Nordic cooperation and consultation to improve patient safety and implement the WHO Global Patient Safety Action Plan.
 The objective is to promote coordination in the Nordic countries where appropriate and to achieve better results through cooperation and joint solutions.

 Scandiatransplant.
-Nordic organ exchange organization.
+Nordic organ exchange organisation.

 NeRN.
 Nordic eHealth Research Network.
 Coordination of standards.